 Tips to Make Store-Bought Frosting Better

 Remember, use a hand or stand mixer when combining the store-bought frosting for approximately three minutes.
 With that, ensure that the mixture is mixed correctly.
-Also, to put the dye above the mix if you use it on the store-bought frosting.
+Also, put the dye above the mix if you use it on the store-bought frosting.
 Essentially, let your cake cool before putting the store-bought frosting.
 Doing this will make it easier to decorate.